Skip to main content

 • The programs that participate in this environmental community (listed below);

-• Other environmental centers, programs and institutes (listed below)
+• Other environmental centers, programs, institutes and student organizations (listed below)

-The campus is home to more than a dozen centers focused on research into fundamental and applied aspects of environmental study.
+The campus is home to dozens of centers focused on research into fundamental and applied aspects of environmental study.
 Some of these centers are housed within departments, some are housed within the College of Arts and Sciences or the professional schools, and others are campus-wide collaborations.
 Most of these integrate research by applying scientific methods to a specific set of environmental problems such as population and development, environmental health, or drinking water.
 For more information on any of these, contact the center through the links provided.

 The Carolina Population Center provides its more than 50 faculty fellows from 16 departments of the university an organizational nexus, technical staff, facilities and resources for the conduct of their population research, and for research training of graduate students and post-docs.
 The Center’s research program incorporates several projects on population/environment relations, including land use and population dynamics in Southeast Asia, environmental impact on obesity in the U.S., demographic influences of pastoral land use in Tanzania, and the environmental impact of colonist and indigenous land use in Amazonian Ecuador.